 Non-interest expense has been impacted by fluctuations in variable compensation over the period, commensurate with fluctuations in revenue and earnings.
 Changes in the fair value of our U.S. share-based compensation plans, which are largely offset in revenue, have also contributed to fluctuations over the period and are impacted by market conditions.
 While we continue to focus on efficiency management activities, expenses over the period also reflect investments in staff and technology.
-Non-interest expenses of RBC Brewin Dolphin have been included since the acquisition closed on September 27, 2022.
-Beginning in fiscal 2023, expenses have also included transaction and integration costs relating to the planned acquisition of HSBC Canada.
+Beginning in fiscal 2023, expenses have also included HSBC Canada transaction and integration costs.
+HSBC Canada non-interest expenses have been included since the transaction closed on March 28, 2024.

 Our effective income tax rate has fluctuated over the period, mostly due to varying levels of tax adjustments and changes in earnings mix.
-The second and fourth quarters of 2022 reflected the impact of net favourable tax adjustments and an increase in income from lower tax rate jurisdictions, respectively.
 The first quarter of 2023 reflects the impact of the CRD and other tax related adjustments.
 The fourth quarter of 2023 reflects the recognition of deferred tax assets relating to realized losses in City National associated with the intercompany sale of certain debt securities.